Gamma Knife

 Make an Appointment

-General anesthesia prevents any pain during the procedure.
+General anesthesia prevents your child from feeling any pain during the procedure.
 You can expect your child to have one overnight stay in the hospital.

 Gamma Knife vs. Traditional Surgery